sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

 1. Create a Event Grid namespace, using the Azure portal.
 2. Create a Event Grid namespace topic, using the Azure portal.
+3. Create a event subscription, using the Azure portal.
-3. Write a .NET console application to send a set of messages to the topic
+4. Write a .NET console application to send a set of messages to the topic
-4. Write a .NET console application to receive those messages from the topic.
+5. Write a .NET console application to receive those messages from the topic.

 > [!NOTE]
 > This quick start provides step-by-step instructions to implement a simple scenario of sending a batch of messages to a Service Bus queue and then receiving them.
 For an overview of the .NET client library, see [Azure Service Bus client library for .NET](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/README.md).
 For more samples, see [Service Bus .NET samples on GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples).